iStockphoto.com / Sean Pavone

 Rail ServiceAmtrak provides train service to four stations in the metro area.
 Passenger-only trains stop at the stations at 1400 Sligh Blvd. in downtown Orlando and 148 W. Morse Blvd. in downtown Winter Park; Kissimmee's passenger station is at 111 E. Dakin Ave.
 The Auto Train, which runs round-trip from Lorton, Va., stops at the Sanford station at 600 S. Persimmon Ave.
 Phone (800) 872-7245 for both rail services.

-All Aboard Florida's Brightline—a high-speed passenger train connecting Orlando, Fort Lauderdale, West Palm Beach and Miami—is under construction.
-Service to or from Orlando is scheduled to be available late 2017; phone ahead (305) 520-2300 to confirm schedule and fare.
+All Aboard Florida's Brightline, a high-speed passenger train, connects Fort Lauderdale, West Palm Beach and Miami.
+Service to or from Orlando International Airport's South Intermodal Center will occur around 2020; phone (305) 520-2300 to confirm schedules and fares.

 BusesA Greyhound Lines Inc. terminal, (407) 292-3422 for customer service, (407) 292-3424 for tickets or (800) 531-5332 for Spanish-speaking persons, is off West SR 50 (Colonial Drive) at 555 N. John Young Pkwy.